Rojj/WhatATheme/bio.md

 ### Future
 My dream is to build a digital twin of the built environment.
 I have been working with that goal in mind for last 7 years of my career.

 Imagine a World Wide Web for the built environment.
 Linked, privacy aware, digital twins across cities and countries.
 I believe that digital twins are the solution to climate change in real estate.
 Data would be collected, organized and enriched based on standard ontologies and accessible via APIs.
-A digital twin from a single building to cities to countries.
+A global digital twin, from a single building to cities to countries.

 I am keen to continue to work on products, primarily climate tech, because climate change is one of the biggest challenges of our time and I want to be a part of the solution.